Diamondbacks vs. Blue Jays Player Props Betting Odds

 Carroll Stats

-- Carroll has 90 hits with 20 doubles, three triples, 18 home runs and 32 walks.
+- Carroll has put up 92 hits with 20 doubles, three triples, 18 home runs and 32 walks.
 He has driven in 48 runs with 26 stolen bases.

 Carroll Recent Games